Why Get Involved?

 club or org, you are allowed to apply for full chartered status.

 Receive training (includes Risk Management Training*): All officers of a student club & org are required

 to receive training each academic year.
 Advisors must receive training every three

 years.
-This training will not only go over state requirements for Risk Management
+This training will not only go over state requirements for Risk Management,

-charter has been approved.
+and your charter has been approved.